 The Île Saint Louis is the most exclusive 17th-century village in Paris and this renovated ‘tennis court’ – three storeys soar to the roof timbers – is one of its most exceptional sights.
 Add genuine care from family owners, fresh flowers, time for everyone and super staff.
 Regulars will be stunned – and delighted – by the recent revamp, which sees sleek designer furniture set under ancient beams, bright colours flung across stone walls, new large built-in cupboards and funky lighting to show off contemporary art.
 Some rooms feature beautiful beams, one gives onto a little garden; number 109’s bed perches on a high platform.
 We love it – for its sense of history, eccentricities, aesthetic ironies, peaceful humour and feel of home; and for its unconventional attitudes and relaxed yet thoroughly efficient staff.
-The serene, spacious lounge has low armchairs in chocolate and red, modern art and Scoop the soft gold dog; breakfast is beneath magnificent timbers by faux Greek columns; work out or take a sauna in a new spa in the vaulted cellars.
+The serene, spacious lounge has low armchairs in chocolate and red, modern art and Lemon Blues the black retriever; breakfast is beneath magnificent timbers by faux Greek columns; work out or take a sauna in a new spa in the vaulted cellars.